-This is hardly the first move of its kind from PETA.
-As noted by Racked earlier this year, when the animal rights organization, which is famous for its shocking media campaigns, began expanding its operations roughly 20 years ago, it "realized the fashion industry was an area that could attract a lot of media attention."
+This is hardly the first move of its kind from PETA, which is famous for its shocking media campaigns.
+20 years ago, when the animal rights organization began expanding its operations, it "realized the fashion industry was an area that could attract a lot of media attention,” Racked noted in 2017.

-With that in mind, "the organization started by focusing on fur, which involved a lot of literal letter-writing in the days before email and protesters trying to land themselves in front of TV cameras.
+With that in mind, PETA “started by focusing on fur, which involved a lot of literal letter-writing in the days before email and protesters trying to land themselves in front of TV cameras.
 While a few retailers caved before Calvin Klein, the brand was the first marquee name to stop carrying it."

 Dumas responded to PETA's concerns by reiterating that Hermès, which is best known for its pricey Birkin and Kelly bags, ensures its suppliers respect international regulations in addition to its own rules of ethical conduct.

-He said in the meeting: “You have a number of concerns regarding the treatment of animals.
+His exact response: “You have a number of concerns regarding the treatment of animals.
 We respect them, but we don’t necessarily share your position regarding farming.
 Farming conditions strictly comply with international regulations because we want to apply the best practices in this field, and I think that Hermès has always been at the forefront of wanting to pay attention to ethics and the treatment of animals."
+Hermès continues to make use of exotic skins to this day.

-LVMH, on the other hand, was allegedly a lot less welcoming.
-PETA claims that it was refused entrance to an April 2017 LVMH shareholder meeting after announcing that it would challenge the use by the conglomerate’s fashion brands of crocodile and ostrich skins for their accessories.
+LVMH was reportedly far less welcoming.
+Reps for PETA claim that they were refused entrance to an April 2017 LVMH shareholder meeting after announcing that it would challenge the use by the conglomerate’s fashion brands of crocodile and ostrich skins for their accessories.
+The luxury goods giant, which owns Louis Vuitton, Dior, Givenchy, Loewe, Fendi, and Marc Jacobs, among others, has refused to budge on its use of fur and animal skins.

-But PETA is undeterred.
-“Every PETA exposé of the exotic-skins industry has found sensitive living beings crammed into filthy pits, hacked apart, and left to die,” says PETA President Ingrid Newkirk.
-“From demonstrating on the street to speaking up in the boardroom, PETA will push LVMH to stop selling any bag, watchband, or shoe made from a reptile’s skin.”
+“From demonstrating on the street to speaking up in the boardroom, PETA will push LVMH to stop selling any bag, watchband, or shoe made from a reptile’s skin,” says PETA President Ingrid Newkirk.

 Also in 2017, in addition to protesting at down jacket marker Canada Goose's initial public offering, PETA acquired a stake in the company, as well, and a sizable one.
 PETA said it had bought $4,000 worth of stock — roughly 230 shares — at $17.15 a share in order to submit shareholder resolutions and speak at annual shareholder meetings.